annatramarin/lyrics-analysis-italian-singers/README.md

 See [Word_Cloud.ipynb](Word_Cloud.ipynb)

 Word Clouds represent weighted words.
-In this case, the most frequent words found in the lyrics of each singer are represented.
+In this case, the most frequent words found in the lyrics of each singer are represented in the cloud.

 <p align='center'>